 If you have a dog hair is going to get everywhere, but there are a few measures you can take to reduce their shedding.

-I brush my dog everyday.
-It’s not a long grooming session since she really doesn’t need it, but I do get quite a bit of dead hair removed with a simple 3 minute brushing.
+One easy way to reduce shedding is to brush your dog everyday.
+It doesn’t have to be a super long grooming session, but a few minutes will help get rid of a lot of loose fur.
 The FURminator de-shedding tool works amazingly for this; it’s by far the best piece of grooming equipment I own.
 A groomer should be able to suggest the proper kind of brush for your dog’s fur type.

 What Are Your Favorite Methods For Cleaning Up Dog Hair?

 Do you have any additional tips for cleaning up dog hair?
+How do you keep pet hair under control?
 Do you use lint rollers, tape, or a vacuum that’s made for dealing with pet hair?
 I’d love to know any other tricks I can add to my list.
 Being able to clean more efficiently is something I’m sure any of us would welcome.

 This post contains affiliate links, if you make a purchase I’ll earn a small commission.